-Law as a covenant or law as a principle identifies the sinners' need of a Saviour.
-Law is not a set of rules to apply.
-The Law is a schoolmaster to point us to Christ, for it is only as the law convicts us of our sinfulness that we come to acknowledge our need of a Saviour.
+Law as a covenant or law as a principle identifies the sinner's need of a Saviour.
+The Law is not a set of rules to apply.
+The Law is a schoolmaster to point us to Christ, for it is only as the Law convicts us of our sinfulness that we come to acknowledge our need of a Saviour.

 But the wonderful thing is that once we have been convicted of sin and trusted God's offer of salvation by grace through faith in Christ, the Law has achieved its purpose in us, for the Law was a schoolmaster to bring us to Christ.